-Student Conduct recognizes that parents are a critical factor in the success of students and works diligently to make parents a part of the discussion.
-The Student Conduct Office must also balance this with privacy expectations under the Family Educational Rights and Privacy Act (FERPA) and the recognition that students, as young adults, must assume more responsibility for their choices.
+Student Conduct and Community Responsibilities (SCCR) recognizes that parents are a critical factor in the success of students and works diligently to make parents a part of the discussion.
+SCCR must also balance this with privacy expectations under the Family Educational Rights and Privacy Act (FERPA) and the recognition that students, as young adults, must assume more responsibility for their choices.

-Whenever possible Student Conduct encourages parents to discuss situations with students prior to contacting the Student Conduct Office.
-In most instances Student Conduct cannot discuss student issues related to disciplinary situations and conflicts without the explicit written consent of the student.
+Whenever possible SCCR encourages parents to discuss situations with students prior to contacting SCCR.
+In most instances SCCR cannot discuss student issues related to disciplinary situations and conflicts without the explicit written consent of the student.

-Please know the Student Conduct Office staff does not need consent from students to receive information from parents that is critical to the success of their student.
+Please know SCCR staff does not need consent from students to receive information from parents that is critical to the success of their student.
 Any information that would assist us in providing support to a student is always welcomed.